 Key features of the Festool MFT

 The guide rail gives your material routing.
 It does not select sizes and shapes when securing your material in place.
 That does not compromise the flexibility of the cutting table.
-The end of the rail is on top of the support plate and the key in the groove.
+The end of the rail is on top of the support plate, and the key is in the groove.
 You secure the guide rail with two screws and tighten it using the hexagon wrench.
 The Festool MFT/3 Mini comes with V-groove side rails that accommodate accessories (Source).

 The stops are attached to the front and back of the bench.
 You need to unscrew the height adjustment clamp and the knob to slide the material in and tighten the knob.
-You have to push down the clamping lever to ensure that the material is secure.
+You must push down the clamping lever to ensure the material is secure.
 That is when you attach the guide rail.
 It is for precise and repetitive cuts.
 It stabilizes the wood material.
 It is easy to adjust using the knob.

-When you are assembling the legs, you screw on the knobs to the stop.
+When assembling the legs, you screw on the knobs to the stop.
 Unfold the legs and tighten the knobs on the joints to become secure.
 The end cap is turned to the right when adjusting the height of the leg.

 The Festool 495315 MFT/3 multifunction table has slip-resistant feet that stabilize your work surface (Source).
 You need to pay attention to uneven surfaces.
 The corner feet have rubber caps to avoid slipping.
 The rubber feet stop the movement when working on the floor.
 The top comes with holes that make it easy to connect tables.